Tonyguo0/adventofcode2022/README.md

 ### Note
-for some of the folder with requirements.txt you need to create and activate the python virtual environment first by entering the below command in Git bash or Ubuntu WSL or any terminal then install the packages from requirements.txt
+for some of the folder with requirements.txt you need to create and activate the python virtual environment first by entering the below command in Git bash or Ubuntu WSL or any terminal then install the packages from requirements.txt:
 ```
+# create a virtual environment in python
 python -m venv .venv
+# activate virtual environment in python
 source .venv/Script/activate
+# install packages
 pip install -r requirements.txt
 ```